Search Courses

 Delivery Mode: In Class

-CTL7001H - Educational Professionalism, Ethics and the Law
+CTL7001H - Ethics, Law, and the Teaching Profession

 This course will enable teacher candidates to analyze the interrelated legal and ethical conditions that shape the classroom context specifically and educational change generally.
 The Ontario College of Teachers regulations and professional misconduct policies and procedures will be studied.
 Topics include leadership theories, the legal context of education, parental participation, and the influence of collegial relationships with students, parents, community, government and social business agencies upon the classroom and the school.
 This course is normally open only to students in the Teaching program.